collections54/Re-to-NFA/README.md

 Compiler version: gcc (Ubuntu 13.2.0-23ubuntu4) 13.2.0
 To Compile:
-Run "make" command after extracting files. make -clean to remove -o files
+Run "make" command after extracting files. make -clean to remove -o files and executable

 To Run:
 run command  "./re_to_nfa file1" where file1 is the file containing RE strings